 Most people’s first instinct when they encounter a clogged drain is to reach for a bottle of draino.
 What most people don’t know is that this is one of the worst ways to unclog your drains.

 There are several reasons for this, one being that liquid drain cleaners are designed to eat through the clog.
 This means often times the drain cleaner will just eat a hole through the clog instead of completely removing it.
 This leave the drain susceptible to being easily clogged again in the future.

 Another reason you do not want to use liquid drain cleaner is because of the harsh chemicals they contain.
 These chemicals will end up damaging your plumbing since they are so corrosive.
 When liquid drain cleaner burns through a clog they also burn through pipes or fittings in a plumbing system.

 It is also worth noting that the chemicals found in liquid drain cleaners are not ideal for the environment either.

 The Best and Most Effective Option: A Licensed Plumber

 A lot of the solutions listed above are only effective for minor or partial drain clogs.
 What happens if you have a major clog that can’t be fixed with a do-it-yourself method?

 This is where an experienced and licensed plumber comes in.
 Nothing beats the knowledge and resources an expert plumber can bring to a clogged drain situation.
 Our plumbers have the experience and proper tools to safely and effectively remove any clog plaguing your drains.
-If you want your drain unclogged properly then call the experts at Lone Star Plumbing.
+If you want your drain unclogged properly then call the best plumbers in Calgary at Lone Star Plumbing.